 Cultural differences are a crucial aspect of international business travel etiquette because they shape how people interact, communicate, and conduct business in different regions of the world.
-Understanding and respecting cultural differences can help you avoid misunderstandings, offense, and potentially damaging business relationships.
-For example, what’s considered appropriate behavior or attire in one culture may not be acceptable in another.
+Understanding and respecting cultural differences can help you avoid misunderstandings, offence, and potentially damaging business relationships.
+For instance, what is considered appropriate behaviour or attire in one culture may not be acceptable in another.
 In some cultures, direct communication is valued, while in others, indirect communication is preferred.

-By recognizing and adapting to these cultural nuances, you can establish rapport, build trust, and show respect for the customs and traditions of the local people.
+By recognising these cultural nuances and adapting to them, you can establish rapport, build trust, and show respect for the customs and traditions of the local people.
 This can ultimately lead to more successful and productive business outcomes.

-Refrain from criticizing another country's infrastructure or bureaucracy.
+Refrain from criticising another country's infrastructure or bureaucracy.
 Even if your clients think you have a point, they won't appreciate you drawing attention to the fact.
-Complaining should be kept to a minimum, since it could be considered bad manners.
-Respect also applies outside of the office – particularly when you're entertaining a client at a restaurant or another venue.
+Complaining should be kept to a minimum as it could be considered bad manners.
+Respect also applies outside of the office – particularly when you're entertaining a client at a restaurant or other venue.
 While it's good to establish a relaxed rapport with the people you're meeting, it's important to ensure you remain professional at all times.

 - Being punctual

 - Being respectful of cultural differences,